 Here are among our favorite destinations in Colorado, separated by our own regions:

 Probably Colorado’s most overlooked and least visited region is its eastern plains.
-Covering a good third of the state, there’s a lot of landscape to cover here.
-It’s mostly flat, rolling prairies full of farmland, agriculture and tiny towns.
+Covering a good third of the state, there’s a lot of landscape to cover here; though it’s all mostly flat, rolling prairies full of farmland, agriculture, and tiny rural towns.
 It gets quite hot and windy in the summer, so camping is far from ideal.
-In my opinion it has some lovely sights perfect for day tripping from your base nearby one of Colorado’s two largest cities, Denver or Colorado Springs.
-It’s also great for a romantic night or two on the Great Plains.
+It has some lovely sights perfect for day tripping from your base or a romantic night or two on the Great Plains.

 There are a few notable towns too, with historic downtowns, western charm, and no pretentiousness in sight.
-Most of what you’ll pass though are tiny rural communities.
-Even the busiest of plains towns seldom receive the amount of visitors as other parts of Colorado and are welcoming to those who make the journey.
+Most of what you’ll pass through are tiny rural communities.
+Even the busiest of plains towns seldom receive the number of visitors as other parts of Colorado and are welcoming to those who make the journey.

 Consistently ranked as one of Colorado’s top cities for economic growth, tech, livability, retirement, beauty, etc., Fort Collins is a prime base for a northern Colorado vacation.
 Its 2017 population was 165,080, making it the 4th largest city in the state.
 Colorado State University calls it home, but it’s a lot more than just a college town.

 Old Town Fort Collins is the historic downtown area, lined with cool shops, restaurants, and businesses.
 It’s only about an hour north of Denver on I-25, allowing you to enjoy all the sights in between.
 Plus Rocky Mountain National Park (RMNP) is only an hour to the southwest.
 The northeastern plains are an easy day trip.
 Cheyenne, Wyoming is 45 minutes to the north on I-25.